rx76d/rx76d/README.md

 ## **About Me**

-I am a student with a fervent passion for programming, I have accumulated two years of expertise in Python, HTML, CSS, and JavaScript, along with one year of proficiency in PHP, TypeScript, Node.js, React and Flask.
+I am a high school student with a fervent passion for programming, I have accumulated two years of expertise in Python, HTML, CSS, and JavaScript, along with one year of proficiency in PHP, TypeScript, Node.js, React and Flask.
 Additionally, I possess a foundational understanding of Java, C, C++, and C#.

 ---